jmarmstrong1207/Calibre-Web-Auto/README.md

     volumes:
       - /path/to/config/folder:/config
       - /path/to/the/folder/you/want/to/use/for/book/ingest:/cwa-book-ingest
-      - /path/to/your/calibre/library:/calibre-main # Point to your Calibre config folder NOT the 'Calibre Library' folder directly
+      - /path/to/the/folder/containing/your/Calibre Library:/calibre-main # Point to the directory with your library folder, not the library folder directly (e.g: If calibre library is in `/foo/bar/Calibre Library/`, bind this to `/foo/bar/`
       #- /path/to/where/you/keep/your/books:/books #Optional
       #- /path/to/your/gmail/credentials.json:/app/calibre-web/gmail.json #Optional
     ports: